ActivitySim/activitysim/docs/core.rst

 ----------------------------

 Transit virtual path builder (TVPB) for three zone system (see :ref:`multiple_zone_systems`) transit path utility calculations.
-TAP to TAP skims (local bus only, all modes, etc.) and walk access and egress times between MAZs and TAPs are input to the demand model.
-ActivitySim then assembles the total transit path utility from the respective components:
+TAP to TAP skims and walk access and egress times between MAZs and TAPs are input to the demand model.
+ActivitySim then assembles the total transit path utility based on the user specified TVPB expression files for the respective components:

 * from MAZ to first boarding TAP +
 * from first boarding to final alighting TAP +